-The Via dei Coronari is a very picturesque and central street in Rome, near the Piazza Navona.
+The Via dei Coronari is a very picturesque and central street in Rome, not far from the Piazza Navona.
 It was constructed when Pope Sixtus IV had the area between the center and the Ponte Sant’Angelo redesigned in order to create a direct road to the Vatican City.

 Via dei Coronari Rome

 History and description

 The Via Coronari was originally called the Via Recta, but the pilgrims that started using the street en masse in order to get as quickly as possible to Saint Peter’s Basilica caused the opening of many shops selling souvenirs and especially rosary beads.
 Since these rosary beads were called “crowns”, the Via Recta came to be called the Via dei Coronari.